-Shrink links (URLs) in social posts to save characters, and to keep your posts looking tidy.
+You can shrink links (URLs) in social posts to save characters, and to keep your posts looking tidy.
 The Hootsuite dashboard uses the ow.ly link shortener by default, which tracks click stats that can be viewed in Hootsuite Analytics.
 Note that links on Twitter always reserve 23 characters in tweets.

 To shrink a link in the Composer

 When social posts include a link to a website, they often display a link preview.
 The preview is a summary of the content found at the link destination, usually consisting of a title, description, and image.
+Shortened YouTube or Vimeo links will display a playable link preview within the post on Twitter and LinkedIn.

 Link previews generate automatically, but each social network pulls this information differently from the link’s website.
 This means that the resulting link preview for a given link may not be the same on each social network.